 Prepare thoroughly for your audition.
 Instrumentalists should prepare two numbers of contrasting styles (memorization is not necessary for instrumentalists, but is desirable).
 One faster selection should emphasize technical abilities (such as speed and agility) on your instrument, and the other, a slower piece, should demonstrate legato phrasing, tone quality, and expressiveness.
 These selections should be solos composed or arranged specifically for your instrument (not a band or orchestra piece in which you play your individual part).
 Percussionists should typically demonstrate proficiency on two or more instruments and/or in multiple styles.
 Because of the variety of percussion possibilities, feel free to contact us for specific recommendations.
 Regarding accompanists (for instrumental auditions only): you may bring your own accompanist to your audition, or a high quality recording of your accompaniment.
 Or, if you prefer, you may perform your audition unaccompanied.
 Note that OC will not provide an accompanist for instrumental auditions.
 You should also be prepared to sight-read a piece for your instrument.
 If you perform in your school's jazz band, you may perform an additional solo in the jazz style (a solo from a jazz band composition is acceptable).
 Note: guitarists, bass guitarists, and percussionists interested in a scholarship for playing in our Jazz Ensemble should contact Dr. Heath Jones directly about audition requirements.

-All auditions for Fall 2013 scholarships should be completed by March 15, 2013.
-Should you be unable to complete your audition by March 15, we'll still be glad to visit with you concerning scholarship options.
-We can't guarantee, however, that you'll receive full consideration for a music award beyond the March 15 deadline.
+Those who desire a music scholarship should notify the Department of Music no later than February 15, 2019 of their intent to audition, and all auditions for music scholarships should be completed by March 4, 2019.
+Should you be unable to complete your audition by March 4, we'll still be glad to visit with you concerning scholarship options.
+We can't guarantee, however, that you'll receive full consideration for a music award beyond the March 4 deadline.

 Additional Audition Preparations and Suggestions